Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Implications

-\textbf{Metastable strings:} Cosmic strings are generated after the spontaneous breaking of $U(1)_{B-L}$.
-The latter is naturally predicted in Pati-Salam or relevant GUT frameworks \cite{Mohapatra:1980qe}, explaining the tiny mass of neutrino with a Majorana nature in the seesaw framework \cite{Minkowski:1977sc,Yanagida:1980xy}.
+\textbf{Metastable strings:} Cosmic strings are generated after spontaneous breaking of $U(1)_{B-L}$.
+The latter is naturally predicted in the Pati-Salam or relevant GUT frameworks \cite{Mohapatra:1980qe}, explaining the tiny mass of neutrino with Majorana nature in the seesaw framework \cite{Minkowski:1977sc,Yanagida:1980xy}.
 Cosmic strings form a network in the early Universe, intersecting to form loops that oscillate and emit GWs as they shrink \cite{Vilenkin:1984ib}.
-Simulations suggest the GW spectrum from stable cosmic strings spans nHz to GHz, with a high-frequency plateau proportional to $\sqrt{\mu}$, where $\mu$ is the string's energy density per unit length \cite{Blanco-Pillado:2017oxo}.
-If the $B-L$ breaking scale is not hierarchically far below the GUT scale, strings can decay to monopole-antimonopole pairs, forming a metastable string network \cite{Buchmuller:2019gfy}.
-GWs at lower frequency, referring to those released from loops at later time, are suppressed due to the decay of strings.
-The decay width per string unit length is determined by the ratio $\kappa = m^2/ \mu$, where $m$ is the GUT monopole mass naturally around the GUT scale.
+Simulations suggest that the GW spectrum from stable cosmic strings spans nHz to GHz, with a high-frequency plateau proportional to $\sqrt{\mu}$, where $\mu$ is the string's energy density per unit length \cite{Blanco-Pillado:2017oxo}.
+If the $B-L$ breaking scale is not hierarchically far below the GUT scale, the strings can decay to monopole-antimonopole pairs, forming a metastable string network \cite{Buchmuller:2019gfy}.
+GWs at lower frequencies, referring to those released from loops at later time, are suppressed because of the decay of strings.
+The decay width per string unit length is determined by the ratio $\kappa = m^2/ \mu$, where $m$ is the monopole mass of GUT naturally around the GUT scale.
 A smaller $\kappa$ means a faster decaying string network, corresponding to a higher frequency cutoff at the IR band.
 In Fig.~\ref{fig:limits}, we show a benchmark at $\kappa = 25$ (B4).
-The GW spectrum below $10^4$~Hz is suppressed and follows the power-law $f^2$ until it reaches the plateau round $10^4$-$10^5$~Hz.
+The GW spectrum below $10^4$~Hz is suppressed and follows the power law $f^2$ until it reaches the plateau round $10^4$-$10^5$~Hz.